kant/contao-awesome/README.md

 ## General Contao CMS websites

 ### Contao CMS Website | https://contao.org
-The offficial Contao CMS website with news, downloads, introductions, partner programm and many more.
+The official Contao CMS website with news, downloads, introductions, partner programm and many more.
 This is the perfect start for everyone who get in touch with the Contao CMS.

 ### Documentation | https://docs.contao.org
 The documentaion is the right place for advanced developers.